General controls

 • test data

-• the model - often reffered to as model parameters (values that change when a model is trained)
+• the model - often referred to as model parameters (values that change when a model is trained)

 • documentation of models and the process of their development including experiments